 That’s right.
 Mosquitoes are a menace in many South American countries & Zika remains a concern.
 The repellents do a great job of keeping mosquitoes at bay, but they can’t do it all themselves, especially when you are traveling.
 Besides using repellents at home and creams when you step out, go with long sleeve shirts and pants when you walk out.
 Hats can be another add-on to your style quotient when you step out.

 This you must already know, for it’s the same everywhere.
 Staying away from too much sun is necessary if you don’t want to feel dehydrated or sunburnt.
 Keep that tube of sun-block cream handy with you if the sun’s out, and don’t forget to wear those sunglasses too.
 You know the drill.

 Sleep is very important to maintain a healthy body.
 You need to get enough of that every night without fail if you want to get up the next day feeling all energized.
 You miss that one day and you would know what it means to have enough sleeping hours in the first place.

 Get Some Exercise:

-Assuming the city or area you are living in is safe, you should definitely get out and walk or run.
+Assuming the city or area you are living in South America is safe, you should definitely get out and walk or run.
 You can even join a gym or your building or office may offer some exercise facilities.
 Exercise can improve your mental and physical health.

-If you are in South America as an expat, you must also remember to get yourself (and your family if they have come along) a good international health insurance plan.
+If you are living in South America as an expat, you must also remember to get yourself (and your family if they have come along) a good international health insurance plan.
 While healthcare is great in most of the South American countries, you need to be sure that you get the best of treatment and expenses never come in the way of achieving that.
 You must also prefer to go with popular international insurance companies since their plans are available worldwide and even provide cover when you are traveling elsewhere.